cgrima/docker_i-librarian/README.md

 ---------
 open *http://localhost:8080* on your web browser

-*Troubleshot*
+*Troubleshoot*
 ---------
 To avoid rights and permissions issues with the library folder:
-- Make sure the uid:gid is 33:33 for the user:group called www-data:www-data on your host.
-For Linux distributions like Fedora, you may have to create this user and group with the right ids.
+- Make sure the **uid:gid** is **33:33** for the user:group called **www-data:www-data** on your host.
+For Linux distributions like Fedora, you may have to create this user and group with the right ids:

+    sudo groupadd -g 33 www-data
+    sudo useradd -g 33 -u 33 www-data

-- Try to add the option *--privileged=true* to the docker run command above
+- Also, try to add the option **--privileged=true** to the docker run.

   [1]: http://i-librarian.net/